Dive computer: Purpose

 Because of the computer's ability to continually re-calculate based on changing data, the diver benefits by being able to remain underwater for longer periods at acceptable risk.
-For example, a recreational diver who plans to stay within "no-decompression" limits can in many cases simply ascend a few feet each minute, while continuing the dive, and still remain within reasonably safe limits, rather than adhering to a pre-planned bottom time and ascending directly.
-Multi-level dives can be pre-planned with traditional dive tables or personal computer and smartphone apps, or on the fly using waterproof dive tables, but the additional calculations become complex and the plan may be cumbersome to follow, and the risk of errors rises with profile complexity.
+For example, a recreational diver who plans to stay within "no-decompression stop" limits can in many cases simply ascend a few feet each minute, while continuing the dive, and still remain within reasonably safe limits, rather than adhering to a pre-planned bottom time and then ascending directly.
+Multi-level dives can be pre-planned with traditional dive tables or personal computer and smartphone apps, or on the fly using waterproof dive tables, but the additional calculations become complex, and the plan may be cumbersome to follow, and the risk of errors rises with profile complexity.
 Computers allow for a certain amount of spontaneity during the dive, and automatically take into account deviations from the dive plan.

 Dive computers are used to safely calculate decompression schedules in recreational, scientific, and military diving operations.
 There is no reason to assume that they cannot be valuable tools for commercial diving operations, especially on multi-level dives.

 Components

+Some components are common to all models of dive computer as they are essential to the basic function.
+Some have more than one commonly accepted name:

+Additional components may be necessary for additional or extended features and functionality.